dobriak/dobriak-hugo/content/post/secure-kafka-install.md

 Let's assume we have a team in our organization (let's call it **coolteam**) that would like to use Kafka for their applications and that they would like their own instance.

-Following steps will be taken to achieve our goal:
+The following steps will be taken to achieve our goal:

 * Provision a service account that can only interact with Kafka.
 * Create namespace for our team and establish an easy way of adding team members to it.